Zal42/weatherspout/README.md

 ![pic1](/pics/pic1.jpg) ![pic2](/pics/pic2.jpg) ![pic3](/pics/pic3.jpg) ![pic4](/pics/pic4.jpg)

-This is intended to run on the weather station that is in Hackerbox 87 (https://hackerboxes.com/products/hackerbox-0087-picow).
-Please see https://www.instructables.com/HackerBox-0087-Picow/ for programming instructions.
+This is intended to run on the weather station that is in [Hackerbox 87](https://hackerboxes.com/products/hackerbox-0087-picow).
+Please see [the instructions](https://www.instructables.com/HackerBox-0087-Picow/) for programming information.
 This software is based on WeatherStation.ino and replaces it.

 The left button calls up a 6 day forecast, the right button cycles to the next page.